Refund and Exchange Policy in Case of Death

 Prior to commencement of travel, a full refund applies to the fare, taxes, fee charges and surcharges.

 After commencement of travel, the refund of any unused portion will be the difference, if any, between the fare, taxes, fees, charges and surcharges paid and the fare, taxes, fees, charges and surcharges applicable for the transportation used.
-Cancellation or change fee will not be assessed.
-If you have already processed a change or cancellation fee, those may be eligible for refund upon request.

 Required documentation